2009–10 Villanova Wildcats men's basketball team: January 6, 2010 vs. DePaul(7-8)

 Scottie Reynolds logged 21 points and Maalik Wayns added 18, as No. 6 Villanova jumped all over Big East foe DePaul in a 99–72 rout at The Pavilion.
 Corey Fisher donated 16 points and Reggie Redding scored 12.
 Redding and Fisher added seven and six assists, respectively, in the blowout.

 Villanova did welcome back center Mouphtaou Yarou for the first time since Nov.
-16 after he was out due to medical reasons.
+16 after he was out for medical reasons.
 Yarou started the first two games but was sidelined before a November tournament in Puerto Rico.
 Yarou scored four points.
 Nine players had already scored for Villanova only 5 minutes into the second half.

 The Wildcats ended up hitting 61.3 percent from the field in the first half en route to a comfortable 49-24 cushion, and the Blue Demons never seriously threatened in the final 20 minutes.